 I have seen some success for low income families raising capital through interest free loans (or extremely low interest).
 The poor understanding of interest, means that it is not a successful incentive for repayment, so interest free loans are no less likely to be repaid.
 In fact where there is a good, established, relationship between the loan giver and the recipient, Aboriginal people are usually very keen to repay the debt, to protect that relationship and future access to credit.
 However, loan schemes beware, it is very difficult for an organisation to build the necessary relationship, and only those with a good understanding of the mainstream economy will be reliable re-payers.

 By talking about loans first I may have encouraged the assumption that indigenous people do not have the ability to raise their own funds.
 This is not the case.
-I have found that this is rarely the case for small investments (up to about $20,000 – $50,000).
-Entrepreneurs can draw on the income of relatives and sometime royalties to obtain investment capital.
+I have found that this is rarely the case for small investments.
+Up to about $20,000 entrepreneurs can draw on the income of relatives to obtain investment capital, and sometime when royalties from land use are available they may be able to raise up to about $50,000.
 In order to maintain ownership and a sense of self-reliance, it is best to encourage people to use their existing assets.
 I do this by ensuring that the possibilities of loans and grants (an absolute last resort) are not even raised as possibilities until the person has assessed and attempted to raise their own funds.
 This might include helping them design a saving strategy.
 People really appreciate the use of automatic periodical payments to their own isolated savings account to accumulate funds.
 These funds then become the basis for any future investment strategies.
-However, often for investments in the order of $10,000 or more, the available funds cannot be raised in the timeframe required.
+However, often for investments over $10 -15,000 the available funds cannot be raised in the timeframe required.
 This is when a subsidy or loan scheme should be considered.
-All investments over a few thousand dollars also result in significant financial stress, because the income across the communty is so low compared to the rest of Australia.
+All investments over a few thousand dollars also result in significant financial stress, because the income across the community is so low compared to the rest of Australia.
 Where a second hand four wheel drive ($10,000) is 20% or less of the average Australian yearly income, it is 60% or more of the average income for Indigenous people in Arnhem Land.
 This disparity in the relative income is the key financial factor limiting the developing of local enterprises in these remote townships and homelands.

 Unlike countries like India, Australian has a single tier economy, that is, with the exception of the super rich, the goods we buy mostly target the same income levels and price range, there is a single market place, not one for richer people and one for poorer people.
 To continue the transport example, in India if a poorer person needs to purchase transport to take goods to market, they can buy an ox and maybe a cart, to travel to the local market.
 But a richer farmer can buy a motorised rikshaw or even a truck at a much higher price and this allows him to get goods to the more highly priced city markets.
 For low income people in Australia, such cheaper alternatives to the mainstream market do not exist – they have to buy a vehicle (even a second hand one) priced at levels that are set in the mainstream marketplace.

 No one locally is going to sell a decent car for half the usual asking price to a Yolngu entrepreneur.
 That’s why I argue that the best financial aid for remote indigenous enterprise are subsidies.
-Subsidies are distincly different from grants.
-Grants cover the entire or the majority of the capital invenstments or small business start up needs.
-They are usually provided by Government schemes and are essentially a bet based on business viability reports that this is a business that will suceed and bring a net return to the community.
-But becasue they are essentially a gift, they encourage the community’s prevailing welfare based view that the Government is the all powerful provider of their needs, it undermines any sense of ownership in the new asset, removing any sense of success of fulfillment which could come from reaching that investment goal.
+Subsidies are distinctly different from grants.
+Grants cover the entire or the majority of the capital investments or small business start up needs.
+They are usually provided by Government schemes and are essentially a bet based on business viability reports that this is a business that will succeed and bring a net return to the community.
+But because they are essentially a gift, they encourage the community’s prevailing welfare based view that the Government is the all powerful provider of their needs, it undermines any sense of ownership in the new asset, removing any sense of success of fulfilment which could come from reaching that investment goal.
 It is observed that sometimes businesses supported by grants fail because the business owners do not maintain the new asset, assuming that the Government will just give them another one.
-On the other hand, subsidies, which are still a gifting of finnace, are provided on the basis that the entrepreneur pays the other 30 – 50% of the item’s cost.
-This giving should not be based on a bet on later success, but on the recognition that the people living in this community have much less income available to them.
-Subsidies are more relational, because they say to the person “we believe that you can raise at least half the fund,s and we will give you the other half if you do”.
+On the other hand, subsidies, which are still a gifting of finance, are provided on the basis that the entrepreneur pays the other 50 – 70% of the item’s cost.
+Rather than giving on the basis of a bet on later success, it should be on the recognition that the people living in this community have much less income available to them.
+Subsidies are more relational, because they say to the person “we believe that you can raise at least half the funds and we will give you the other half if you do”.
 It is a form of investment in the person, but a kind of partnership that leaves the ownership with the local visionary.
 In this way it is also an encouragement that says …” someone believes in me.”
 It is also an encouragement to save and invest, while making the task not quite so huge, people have less financial stress, and are free to make choices to increase their own investments in other areas of the business it they want to.
 But most importantly of all, subsidies (which should never exceed 50%) makes people still feel like they bought the item, that they own the business, and the community sees the effort the business owner puts in to invest into that car, chainsaw, computer, tractor or shed etc.